NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - true, false
      - Whether there is lighting energy use.
    * - ``lighting_interior_fraction_cfl``
-     - true
+     - false
      -
      - Double
      -
      - Fraction of all lamps (interior) that are compact fluorescent.
 Lighting not specified as CFL, LFL, or LED is assumed to be incandescent.
    * - ``lighting_interior_fraction_lfl``
-     - true
+     - false
      -
      - Double
      -
      - Fraction of all lamps (interior) that are linear fluorescent.
 Lighting not specified as CFL, LFL, or LED is assumed to be incandescent.
    * - ``lighting_interior_fraction_led``
-     - true
+     - false
      -
      - Double
      -
      - Fraction of all lamps (interior) that are light emitting diodes.
 Lighting not specified as CFL, LFL, or LED is assumed to be incandescent.
    * - ``lighting_exterior_fraction_cfl``
-     - true
+     - false
      -
      - Double
      -
      - Fraction of all lamps (exterior) that are compact fluorescent.
 Lighting not specified as CFL, LFL, or LED is assumed to be incandescent.
    * - ``lighting_exterior_fraction_lfl``
-     - true
+     - false
      -
      - Double
      -
      - Fraction of all lamps (exterior) that are linear fluorescent.
 Lighting not specified as CFL, LFL, or LED is assumed to be incandescent.
    * - ``lighting_exterior_fraction_led``
-     - true
+     - false
      -
      - Double
      -
      - Fraction of all lamps (exterior) that are light emitting diodes.
 Lighting not specified as CFL, LFL, or LED is assumed to be incandescent.
    * - ``lighting_garage_fraction_cfl``
-     - true
+     - false
      -
      - Double
      -
      - Fraction of all lamps (garage) that are compact fluorescent.
 Lighting not specified as CFL, LFL, or LED is assumed to be incandescent.
    * - ``lighting_garage_fraction_lfl``
-     - true
+     - false
      -
      - Double
      -
      - Fraction of all lamps (garage) that are linear fluorescent.
 Lighting not specified as CFL, LFL, or LED is assumed to be incandescent.
    * - ``lighting_garage_fraction_led``
-     - true
+     - false
      -
      - Double
      -